 You’ve Been Injured: What’s Next?

 The FDA system is consistent in weeding out many hazardous devices.
 However, every system is faulty at some point.
-If you’ve been injured due to the defects of an FDA approved medical device, Arnold & Itkin is ready to help.
-We focus on hold large companies accountable for failing to test products and, in some cases, releasing them despite knowing of their risks.
+If you’ve been injured due to the defects of an FDA-approved medical device, Arnold & Itkin is ready to help.
+We focus on holding large companies accountable for failing to test products and, in some cases, releasing them despite knowing of their risks.